-Ground testing of the WFC CCDs, radiated with a cumulative fluence equivalent to 2.5 and 5 years of on-orbit exposure, predicted a linear growth of ~ 1.5 e-/pixel/hour/year.
+Ground testing of the WFC CCDs, radiated with a cumulative fluence equivalent to 2.5 and 5 years of on-orbit exposure, predicted a linear growth of $\sim 1.5$ e-/pixel/hour/year.
 The dark current in ACS CCDs is monitored three days per week with the acquisition of four 1000-second and two 0.5-second dark frames, totaling 12 "long" and six "short" dark images per week.
 These calibration frames also include post-flash as of January 2015 (see below for more information).
 Dark frames are used to create reference files for the calibration of scientific images, and to track and catalog hot pixels as they evolve.
 The dark reference files are generated by combining one month of long and short darks in order to remove cosmic rays and reduce the statistical noise.
 As expected, the dark current increases with time.
-From 2011 to 2023, the observed linear growth rates of dark current are 2.69 and 2.65 e-/pixel/hour/year for WFC1 and WFC2 respectively.
+From 2011 to 2024, the observed linear growth rates of dark current are 2.70 and 2.65 e-/pixel/hour/year for WFC1 and WFC2 respectively.
 Prior to 2007, the observed linear growth rate of dark current was 2.5 e-/pixel/hour/year for the HRC CCD.

-At the beginning of the Side 2 operation in July 2006, the temperature set point of the WFC was lowered from -77 °C to -81 °C (documented in ACS TIR 2006-021).
+At the beginning of the Side 2 operation in July 2006, the temperature set point of the WFC was lowered from -77 °C to -81 °C (documented in ACS TIR 2006-02).
 Dark current and hot pixels depend strongly on the operating temperature.
-The reduction of the operating temperature of the WFC CCDs reduced the number of hot pixels by almost 50% (see Figure 4.8) and reduced the dark current in both WFC1 and WFC2.
+The reduction of the operating temperature of the WFC CCDs reduced the number of hot pixels by almost 50% (see Figure 4.7) and reduced the dark current in both WFC1 and WFC2.
 The dark rate shows a clear drop on July 4, 2006, when the temperature was changed.
 The new operating temperature brought the dark current of the WFC CCDs back to the level it was eighteen months after the launch.

-Since January 2015, all dark frames taken as part of the CCD Daily Monitor calibration program are post-flashed, i.e., the exposures are illuminated with the LED to mitigate the effects of CTE losses (ACS ISRs 2015-03 and 2020-06).
+Since January 2015, all dark frames taken as part of the CCD Daily Monitor calibration program are post-flashed, i.e., the exposures are illuminated with the LED to mitigate the effects of CTE losses ( ACS ISRs 2015-03 and 2020-06).
 This has resulted in a slight increase in the noise of the final superdark images, but a more accurate representation of the dark current and hot/warm pixels.
-The higher background level provided by the flash alleviates the effects of CTE.
-As of December 2023, the dark current has been measured to be 49 to $60 \, \text{e}^-$ /pixel/hour among the four amplifiers.
+As of December 2024, the dark current has been measured to be 50-62 e-/pixel/hour among the four amplifiers.